doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 #=> {:bar, [], Foo}
 ```

 When a macro is encountered by the compiler, it gets *expanded*.
-That is, the macro gets evaluated and it's result get's inserted into the place in the AST where the macro call happened.
+That is, the macro gets evaluated and its result get's inserted into the place in the AST where the macro call happened.
 This happens recursively until there is no macro left to expand.
 During this process, macros can insert variables into the AST, and their nodes will have the macro module as their context.

 The context is useful to keep track what code defined which variables.
 For instance, consider this macro:
 ```elixir